 The flexibility of the Big Sky Soul’s design is my favorite thing about it.
 It’s versatile enough to be my go-to shelter for literally any activity, in any (non-winter) weather.
-This is a big difference from single-walled shelters, like my Tarptent Double Rainbow, which I also love but don’t find nearly as versatile.
+This is a big difference from single-walled shelters like my Tarptent Double Rainbow, which I also love but don’t find nearly as versatile.

 The soul’s freestanding structure is key.
-Unless pitching it in heavy wind, you don’t need stakes or guy lines at all.
+Unless pitching it in heavy wind you don’t need stakes or guy lines at all.
 It can pitch in loose sand, on granite slabs, or even in a hotel room filled with mosquitoes in a malarial climate.
 When I traveled in Africa for 5 months I used it in equal amounts as an outdoor hiking shelter and an indoor mosquito net tent.

+When it’s cold or wet, the rainfly keeps you warm and dry.
+There are even handy attachments to secure the fly in “moon roof” mode, partially on and partially off, for a view of the stars with a more sheltered feel.
 Once I even used the interior as a bivy without the poles, and staked the fly out over me like a tarp.
-It’s a long story, but I needed to camp by the highway in the rain in the middle of a flat section of Idaho, and wanted to keep a low profile.
+It’s a long story, but I needed to camp by the highway in the rain in the middle of a flat section of Idaho and wanted to keep a low profile.
 It worked surprisingly well!